Your Holistic Guide to Perimenopause and Menopause

 Alcohol is not always a popular topic, but it’s particularly important during perimenopause and menopause, as it increases the risk of many cancers (especially breast cancer), and can negatively impact heart and brain health as well as sleep and mood.
 It can also worsen osteoporosis, and is a common hidden cause of weight gain!
 Advice is to drink as little as possible, and if you do choose to drink, limit to no more than 10 units per week.

-Caffeine in itself is fine, but it may worsen hot flushes and poor sleep, so it can be worth considering cutting it out or switching to decaffeinated coffee if you have these symptoms.
+Caffeine in itself is fine, but it may worsen hot flushes and poor sleep in some women, so it can be worth considering cutting it out or switching to decaffeinated coffee if you have these symptoms.

 Smoking should be avoided completely if possible, as it tends to worsen menopause symptoms (especially hot flushes), as well as increasing the risk of heart disease, dementia, and osteoporosis.